 Hopefully, this article has provided you with a wake-up call if your cyber security policy is not up to date, or worse still, you don’t have a cyber security policy.

 If you don’t have a cyber security policy in place, you are leaving yourself open, not only to a breach, but to the huge cost of recovery.
-The IBM Report states that a breach lifecycle under 200 days costs $1.2 million less than a lifecycle over 200 days.
+The 2019 Cost of Data Breach report found that a breach lifecycle under 200 days costs $1.2 million less than a lifecycle over 200 days.
 Detecting the breach as early as possible is obviously crucial in managing the potential cost impacts on your business and that’s where NEC can help.

 NEC uses this “security intelligence” combined with our security platform and Security Operations Centre that allows for real-time visualisation to provide “Proactive Cyber Security Solutions” that implement proactive and effective measures before cyber-attacks occur.
 These solution offerings are known as the “NEC Cyber Security Platform.”